Disease Guide ·Pancreatitis ·2026

 2What causes pancreatitis in dogs?

-The most common trigger is eating fatty foods — table scraps, greasy treats, or raiding the garbage.
+Most common trigger: fatty foods - table scraps, greasy treats, or garbage.
 Obesity significantly increases risk.
-Some medications, particularly corticosteroids and certain antibiotics, can trigger episodes.
-Underlying conditions like Cushing's disease, hypothyroidism, and diabetes make dogs more susceptible.
-Miniature Schnauzers have a genetic predisposition to high blood fat levels that increases their pancreatitis risk.
+Corticosteroids and certain antibiotics can trigger episodes.
+Cushing's disease, hypothyroidism, and diabetes increase susceptibility.
+Miniature Schnauzers have a genetic predisposition to high triglycerides.

 3Can dogs recover from pancreatitis?